 Additionally, healthcare businesses are beginning to leverage cloud-based technology for improved information management.
 This involves implementing electronic health records (EHRs), which enable healthcare professionals to easily store, monitor, and exchange data.

-Not that long ago, VR was still considered a gimmick best used in simulations like video games.
-These days, there’s a plethora of real-world applications for VR and AR technologies outside only the gaming and entertainment industries.
+Not long ago, VR was still considered a gimmick that was best used in simulations like video games.
+These days, there are a plethora of real-world applications for VR and AR technologies that have found many practical applications beyond the gaming and entertainment industries.

-Virtual reality (VR) aids in surgical training and planning, making surgical operations less terrifying for both doctors and patients.
+Virtual reality (VR) is a valuable tool in surgical training and planning, reducing the risks of surgeries for both healthcare professionals and patients.
 Numerous studies have shown that VR can be helpful for a variety of mental and physical health issues, including managing chronic pain.

 Research from MarketsandMarkets projects a 30.7% annual growth rate for AR and VR in healthcare from 2017 to 2025.

-Mental health issues including anxiety, phobias, and PTSD are already being treated with virtual reality by medical specialists.
-Virtual and augmented reality can be used by caretakers to recreate challenging situations for patients, such as those associated with eating habits, a phobia of heights, or panic disorder.
+Mental health issues, such as anxiety, phobias, and PTSD are already being treated with virtual reality by medical specialists.
+Virtual and augmented reality allow caretakers to recreate challenging situations for patients.
+This can include scenarios related to eating habits, a phobia of heights, or panic disorder.

-Virtual reality (VR) and augmented reality (AR) users aren’t naive; they know the scenario they’re seeing is fabricated.
+Virtual reality (VR) and augmented reality (AR) users are aware that the scenario they’re seeing is fabricated.
 Nevertheless, the simulation allows individuals to practice facing fears in a safe atmosphere.

 Virtual reality is useful for both patients and healthcare practitioners.
-Virtual reality (VR) training has been shown to improve student performance in healthcare by 20% compared to students who got only traditional training.
-The VR-trained group also had a 38% higher rate of success in completing the tasks.
+Research at Harvard Business Review indicates that virtual reality (VR) training can enhance student performance in healthcare by 20% compared to students who receive only traditional training.
+The VR-trained group also had a 38% higher success rate in completing the tasks.

 2. Conclusion

-In the next several decades, the eHealth digital transformation will intensify, and medical professionals will progressively turn to digital innovations to enhance patient care while remaining compliant with regulatory obligations.
+In the next several decades, the eHealth digital transformation will intensify.
+Medical professionals will progressively turn to digital innovations to enhance patient care while remaining compliant with regulatory obligations.

 I found this blog to be highly informative and relevant, as it delves into the latest trends in digital technology in healthcare.
 The content is well-organized and provides a valuable overview of the key advancements shaping the future of healthcare.